-- The Volunteer should request a meeting with the Volunteer Coordinator in writing, if possible.
+- The Volunteer should request a meeting with the Volunteer & Mentor Manager in writing, if possible.
 If a written request is not possible, a verbal request will suffice.
-The Volunteer Coordinator will document the request and the meeting.
+The Volunteer & Mentor Manager will document the request and the meeting.
 The meeting will occur within one week, unless the situation is urgent, in which action will be taken immediately.
-Notes will be kept in volunteer file. - 2.
-If the volunteer's grievance is not resolved at the Coordinator level, the grievance will be forwarded to the CEO.
-The meeting notes with the CEO will be kept in volunteer file. - 3.
+Notes will be kept in the volunteer's file. - If the volunteer's grievance is not resolved at the Manager's level, the grievance will be forwarded to the CEO.
+The meeting notes with the CEO will be kept in the volunteer's file. - 3.
 If the volunteer's grievance is not resolved at the CEO level, the grievance will be forwarded to the Board of Directors.
-Documentation of the grievance process will be kept in volunteer file.
+Documentation of the grievance process will be kept in the volunteer's file.